Segeomjeong Pavilion

 Hongjecheon Stream, a tributary of the Hangang River

-Hongjecheon Stream, which runs for 13.92 kilometers (8.64 miles), is a tributary of the Hangang River.
-Hongjecheon flows through Jongno-gu, Seodaemun-gu and Mapo-gu.
-In the past, the stream was known as Hongjewoncheon due to its location near the Joseon-era Hongjewon rest area.
+The stream was previously known as Hongjewoncheon due to its location near the Joseon-era Hongjewon rest area.
 Today, the stream is popular for its waterfall and bicycle path.

-It is believed that during the Injo Coup of 1623, leaders of the coup passed through Changuimun Gate before stopping in front of the pavilion to wash their swords in the stream as they prepared for their attack on the palace.
-Their mission was to dethrone King Gwanghae, the fifteenth king of the Joseon dynasty.
-After the coup, people began to call the pavilion Segeomjeong, literally meaning “The Sword Washing Pavilion.”
+Many believe that during the Injo Coup of 1623, leaders of the coup passed through Changuimun Gate before stopping in front of the pavilion to wash their swords in the stream as they prepared for their attack on the palace.

-In 1746, King Yeongjo ordered Chongyungcheong, one of five military bases, to be relocated to the north of Seoul near Hongjecheon Stream.
-It was also decided at this time that the pavilion would be completely rebuilt for a place of rest and leisure.
-After a year of construction, the pavilion was completed.
-From this point on, the pavilion was officially known as Segeomjeong.
+In 1746, King Yeongjo ordered the relocation of Chongyungcheong, one of five military bases, to the north of Seoul near Hongjecheon Stream.
+At this time, Yeongjo also decided to completely rebuild the pavilion as a place of rest and leisure.

-In the 1940s, an oilpaper factory worker started a fire by throwing a cloth soaked in oil into a nearby garbage bin.
+In the 1940s, an oil paper factory worker started a fire by throwing a cloth soaked in oil into a nearby garbage bin.
 The resulting fire spread throughout the neighborhood, eventually destroying the entire pavilion.

 Colorful underside of the roof, Segeomjeong Pavilion, Seoul, Korea